-- discuss any future actions with them first - Discuss the disclosure process with Police, and appropriateness of worker remaining on premises. - Recommend the suspected abuser seeks legal advice. - Ensure records are kept of any comments or event relating to the complainant(s) and/or allegations and follow up action is taken and documented. - Seek employment and legal advice whilst following Individual Employment Agreements
+- Maintain a close liaison with 'OT'/POLICE and discuss any future actions with them first - Discuss the disclosure process with Police, and appropriateness of worker remaining on premises. - Recommend the suspected abuser seeks legal advice. - Ensure records are kept of any comments or event relating to the complainant(s) and/or allegations and follow up action is taken and documented. - Seek employment and legal advice whilst following Individual Employment Agreements